madarahr/Cryptocurrencies/README.md

 ![](Images/PCS.png)

-A new dataframe is created by usind the predicted clusters by inner joining the previous dataframe crypto_df.
+A new dataframe is created by using the predicted clusters by inner joining the previous dataframe crypto_df.

 ![](Images/clustered_df.png)